larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/cz-stats** - Returns an HTML block with Bootstrap classes for use with Climate Czar Server in a Raw Text Output Device.

 **/feed-high/??.?** - Sets the top auger feed time (in seconds) when the stove is in high burn mode.

 **/feed-low/??.?** - Sets the top auger feed time (in seconds) when the stove is in idle burn mode.